msyvr/raytracer/README.md

 - A 3D scene volume is rendered to a 2D display based on physics-based in-scene optical interactions
   - map* each 2D display position (pixel) to the nearest in-scene hit point
   - starting from the hit point, recursively ray-trace reflection and refraction rays that contribute to the hit point color value:
-    - using the Fresnel equations, compute reflected and refracted rays from the 'hit' point
+    - using the Fresnel equations, compute reflected and refracted rays from the hit point
     - follow these two rays, recursively generating new reflection and refraction rays at each subsequent scene element intersection, until a ray intersects a light source (or the computation times out)
-  - integrate over all light contributions to the initial nearest hit point to set the associated pixel's color value
+  - integrate over contributions to the initial nearest hit point to set the associated pixel's color value
-    - ambient, diffuse surface scattering, occlusion/shadows, indirect light (prior reflection and refraction contributions, computed recursively)
+    - ambient + diffuse surface scattering (considering occlusion/shadows) + indirect light (prior reflection and refraction contributions, computed recursively)
 ```
                     Ambient Light
                     |||||||||||||||||||||||||||||||||||||||